How To Measure Your Dog – 3 Easy Steps

 POV: You've been staring out of the window for days waiting for your postie to deliver your goodies and the day has finally arrived.....
 YOU'VE GOT PUPMAIL!!
 Woooo....!!

 The harness should be snug but still allow your dog to move freely.
-If the harness is too loose, your dog might slip out of it; too tight, and it could cause discomfort or even injury.
+If the harness is too loose, your dog might slip out of it; too tight, and it could cause discomfort or injury.
+You want to ensure that the straps are secure but still provide enough room for your dog to move and breathe easily.

 That's it !